 The School has excellent links with many local employers, as well as companies throughout the UK and mainland Europe.
 These links are a key component of our sandwich placement degrees and supported by a full-time Employability Officer.

 The School also benefits from having close working relationships with KMMS (Kent and Medway Medical School) and the East Kent Hospitals University NHS Foundation Trust.
-These links allow our students to utilise the facilities for practical sessions, such live video surgery.
+These links allow our students to utilise the facilities for practical sessions, such as live video surgery.

 The School has excellent teaching and research laboratories.
 Research capability is supported by three research facilities (Biomolecular Science, Biological NMR and Cell Image Analysis) with an impressive range of equipment including high-definition mass spectrometry, 600 MHz NMR spectroscopy, and super-resolution confocal microscopy.